-Mom guilt is a feeling that we aren’t good enough, we all wants to be perfect parents but with such high standards it’s easy to feel like we are failures.
+Mom guilt is a feeling that we aren’t good enough, we all want to be perfect parents but with such high standards, it’s easy to feel like we are failures.

 There are also so many ways to bring up our children, everyone has their own opinion and often they like to let you know that you’re not doing it right.